 2. Tracking Pixels

 Tracking pixels are tiny, invisible images embedded in web pages or emails.
 When a user opens the page or email, the pixel sends information back to the server.
-This is part of how sites gather analytics; read more on how they function in this context.

 3. Browser Fingerprinting